mlesniak/markdown/README.md

 # Overview

-NOTE: This code is hacked together in one big function, not yet refactored and probably full of bugs.
-I'll change this after I've implemented most of the features I want...

-This is a custom hacked-together markdown-to-html server for [mlesniak.com](https://mlesniak.com).
-The code is hacky and ugly and needs a lot of refactoring.
-But it works...
+This is a custom hacked-together markdown-to-html server for [mlesniak.com](https://mlesniak.com) which uses dropbox to retrieve files to display, hence we can edit content in realtime using any tools we like.
+See [here](https://mlesniak.com/202009011431%20Missing%20Features) for implemented and planned features.

-TODO Write documentation with dropbox screenshots, etc.

 ## Build and run locally